Health Requirements Policy

 Physical Examination

-Prior to beginning the PA program, students must show proof of a recent (within 6 months and within the calendar year of entering the program) complete physical examination with vision testing for color blindness as well as documentation of updated immunization and titer status to be detailed below.
-All students are required to have a repeat complete physical examination within two (2) months of beginning clinical rotations.
+Prior to beginning the PA Program, students must show proof of a recent (within 6 months and within the calendar year of entering the Program) complete physical examination with vision testing for color blindness as well as documentation of updated immunization and titer status to be detailed below.
+All students are required to have a repeat complete physical examination within two (2) months but prior to beginning clinical rotations.
+Students are required to have their provider sign off on meeting the technical standards, as well.

-Proof of immunization AND titer for MMR, Varicella, and Hepatitis B are required.
-Should the titer be negative, booster doses will be required WITHOUT followup titer.
+Proof of immunization and titer for Measles-Mumps-Rubella (MMR), Varicella, and Hepatitis B are required.
+Should the titer be negative, booster doses will be required.

-• 2 doses of the Covid vaccine plus additional booster
+• 2 doses of the Covid-19 vaccine plus additional booster

-• Measles-Mumps-Rubella (MMR)- 2 doses administered after 1 year of age a minimum of 4 weeks apart AND positive Rubeola, Rubella, and Mumps titer
+• MMR - 2 doses administered after 1 year of age a minimum of 4 weeks apart AND positive Rubeola, Rubella, and Mumps titers

-• Tuberculosis Testing-Students must show proof of a recent negative “Two-Step” TB (tuberculosis) skin test, blood test, or negative chest x-ray within two (2) months of entering the program.
-A new TB test may be required again during clinical year but all returning students will complete an attestation about exposure before clinical year.
+• Tuberculosis Testing - Students must show proof of a recent negative “Two-Step” TB (tuberculosis) skin test, or a negative chest x-ray (in the event of a positive PPD), or a negative IGRA blood test within two (2) months of entering the Program.
+Yearly documentation of a TB symptom checklist is required until graduation.

 Influenza Vaccination Policy